-We received U.S. Food and Drug Administration ("FDA") approval on January 14, 2015 for VBLOC therapy, delivered via the Maestro Rechargeable System, for the treatment of adult patients with obesity who have a Body Mass Index ("BMI") of at least 40 to 45 kg/m2, or a BMI of at least 35 to 39.9 kg/m2 with a related health condition such as high blood pressure or high cholesterol levels, and who have tried to lose weight in a supervised weight management program and failed within the past five years.
-We have begun a controlled commercial launch at select bariatric centers of excellence in the United States and our first commercial implant within the United States occurred on May 13, 2015.
+We received FDA approval on January 14, 2015 for vBloc Therapy, delivered via the Maestro Rechargeable System, for the treatment of adult patients with obesity who have a Body Mass Index (BMI) of at least 40 to 45 kg/m2, or a BMI of at least 35 to 39.9 kg/m2 with a related health condition such as high blood pressure or high cholesterol levels, and who have tried to lose weight in a supervised weight management program and failed within the past five years.
+We have begun a controlled commercial launch at select bariatric centers of excellence in the United States and had our first commercial sales within the United States during the three months ended June 30, 2015.
 We hired a Chief Commercial Officer in November 2014 to oversee the commercialization process and have started to build a sales force in the United States that will call directly on key opinion leaders and bariatric surgeons at commercially-driven bariatric centers of excellence that meet our certification criteria.
-The direct sales force will be supported by field technical managers who provide training, technical and other support services to our customers.
-As announced on April 30, 2015, 30 centers have been certified and 40 surgeons were trained on implanting and administering VBLOC Therapy, exceeding our goal of training 20-25 VBLOC Therapy centers and surgeons by the end of 2015.
+The direct sales force is supported by field technical managers who provide training, technical and other support services to our customers.
+As of August 6, 2015, 51 centers have been certified and 77 surgeons have been trained in implanting and administering vBloc Therapy, exceeding our goal of training 20-25 vBloc Therapy centers and surgeons by the end of 2015.
 To date, we have relied on, and anticipate that we will continue to rely on, third-party manufacturers and suppliers for the production of our Maestro Rechargeable System.

-Data from our ReCharge trial was used to support the premarket approval ("PMA") application for the Maestro Rechargeable System, submitted to the FDA in June 2013.
-The ReCharge trial is a randomized, double-blind, sham-controlled, multicenter pivotal clinical trial testing the effectiveness and safety of VBLOC therapy utilizing our Maestro Rechargeable System.
+Data from our ReCharge trial was used to support the premarket approval (PMA) application for the Maestro Rechargeable System, submitted to the FDA in June 2013.
+The ReCharge trial is a randomized, double-blind, sham-controlled, multicenter pivotal clinical trial testing the effectiveness and safety of vBloc Therapy utilizing our Maestro Rechargeable System.
 All patients in the trial received an implanted device and were randomized in a 2:1 allocation to treatment or sham control groups.
 The sham control group received a non-functional device during the trial period.
 All patients were expected to participate in a standard weight management counseling program.
 The primary endpoints of efficacy and safety were evaluated at 12 months.
 As announced, the ReCharge trial met its primary safety endpoint with a 3.7% serious adverse event rate.
 The safety profile at 12 months was further supported by positive cardiovascular signals including a 5.5 mmHg drop in systolic blood pressure, a 2.8 mmHg drop in diastolic blood pressure and a 3.6 bpm drop in average heart rate.

-Although the trial did not meet its predefined co-primary efficacy endpoints, it did demonstrate in the intent to treat ("ITT") population (n=239) a clinically meaningful and statistically significant excess weight loss ("EWL") of 24.4% (approximately 10% total body weight loss ("TBL")) for VBLOC therapy-treated patients, with 52.5% of patients achieving at least 20% EWL.
-In the per protocol population, the trial demonstrated an EWL of 26.3% for VBLOC therapy-treated patients, with 56.8% of patients achieving at least 20% EWL.
+Although the trial did not meet its predefined co-primary efficacy endpoints, it did demonstrate in the intent to treat (ITT) population (n=239) a clinically meaningful and statistically significant excess weight loss (EWL) of 24.4% (approximately 10% total body weight loss (TBL)) for vBloc Therapy-treated patients, with 52.5% of patients achieving at least 20% EWL.
+In the per protocol population, the trial demonstrated an EWL of 26.3% for vBloc Therapy-treated patients, with 56.8% of patients achieving at least 20% EWL.